 The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 resulted in self-packing being a thing of the past.
 Houston international movers will load all items into shipping containers or lift vans (waterproof boxes made of metal, fiberglass or plywood), and the price is dictated by the size and weight of the shipment.

-Something to keep in mind is that relocations of this nature and scale take more time than one that is interstate or intrastate.
+Something to keep in mind is that moves of this nature and scale take more time than one that is interstate or intrastate.
 Transit is more time consuming, and appropriate paperwork must be filled out.
 Sometimes one will arrive at the destination before the bulk of their belongings.
-This is not shoddy work on the part of the relocation company, but rather the natural progression of things.
+This is not shoddy work on the part of the moving company, but rather the natural progression of things.